buildings-for-people/coding_scheme/codes/daylight_vs_thermal_comfort.md

 of feeling cold.

 Also, maximizing daylight and warmth can lead to an excessively hot home in summer, if not done carefully.
-The choice, then, is to have plenty of daylight while suffering from hight temperatures, or being thermally comfortable in a relatively dark home.
+People need to choose, then, between having plenty of daylight while suffering from high temperatures and being thermally comfortable in a relatively dark home.